Street-Light-Consulting/street-light-consulting.github.io/_posts/2025-10-08-make-hiring-personal.md

 ---

-*Written by Robert Street — Virtual COO, Street-Light Consulting.*
-*Helping organizations build systems that serve people — not the other way around.*
+*We help organizations build systems that serve people — not the other way around.*